airflow-helm/charts/.github/ISSUE_TEMPLATE/02_feature_request.md

 <!-- ⚠️ BEFORE you submit an issue, please check if a similar issue already exists -->

 ## What is your feature request?

 I would like the chart to...

-## What alternatives have you considered?
+## Have you considered any alternatives?

 Alternatively the chart could...